hellsan631/Pippo/README.md

 npm install -g pippo
 ```

+This will install the ```resol``` command into your shell.
 Next run the pippo command with two local files

 ```shell
 $ resol ./path/to/advertisers.txt ./path/to/people.txt